top of page

 Over the course of several years, people have called my return to health a miracle.
 I call it owning cancer.

 I believe I’m still here because I chose to look at the prognosis as a challenge.
 And though I don’t know how long I’ll be here, neither does anyone else.
-What I do know is this: Love, traditional medicine, a renewed lifestyle which includes stress reduction, daily meditation and extensive, thoughtful changes in diet, have made it possible for me to regain my health and remain here.
+What I do know is this: Love, traditional medicine, a renewed lifestyle which includes stress management (both positive and negative), daily meditation and extensive, thoughtful changes in diet, have made it possible for me to regain my health and remain here.

-Unexpectedly, a terminal prognosis came with a bonus: A calm mental focus that brings poignancy and gratitude to everyday moments; from the magnificent to the most mundane and everything in between.
+Unexpectedly, a terminal prognosis came with a bonus: A calm, clear awareness that has brought poignancy and gratitude to everyday moments; from the magnificent to the most mundane and everything in between.

 While my latest scans -- October 2025 -- have come back negative, doctors continue to warn me it's likely I still have extremely unpredictable, aggressive, microscopic, metastatic cancer cells living deep in my bones.
 I've come to think of those cells as a hibernating grizzly that I dare not wake.
 And so I continue to manage my cancer on a daily basis.
 In the mean time, my hope is to alleviate other peoples' fears and maybe help them find solutions so they too may possibly own their cancer and perhaps extend their lives.